SchoolListit/SchoolListIt-Platform/README.md

 ### Instead of complaining, I went to work.
 SchoolListit is the result.

-SchoolListIt is all about including more people.
-Now, more than ever - It really does take a village.
+SchoolListIt is all about pulling it all togehter into one easily discernable format that parents, grandparents, and guardians from a wider variety of backgrounds can understand.

 SchoolListit is a free and open platform for parents, teachers, and anyone in a student’s support sphere.
 Instead of reinventing what teachers and schools are likely to use, I chose to build a react app that can feed from any existing system's data via REST API.